Are These Containers Safe In The Microwave? How To Tell If Something Is Safe For The Microwave.

 • APET(E), #1 is not safe for the microwave.
 These are deli containers, supermarket containers, water bottles, and most containers used for cold foods and display packaging.
 They are recyclable but not safe to reheat in.

-• PS, polystyrene, Styrofoam, #7 is not safe for the microwave.
-Most take out containers and clamshells are made of foam for its insulation properties.
+• Polystyrene (i.e. foam) packaging is not safe for the microwave.
+Polystyrene containers are well-known for their superior insulation.
 They keep food warm during transport so you don’t have to reheat them.
 Be sure to put your food on a plate or other safe container before zapping them in the microwave.

 • Paper products should not go in the microwave since many of them are coated, sealed, or glued to stay together.
 These additives could leak into your food.